-Academy Leaves Door Open To Netflix, Others After Tussle Over Eligibility Rules
+Academy Leaves Door Open To Netflix After Tussle Over Oscars Eligibility Rules

 "We support the theatrical experience as integral to the art of motion pictures, and this weighed heavily in our discussions," John Bailey, president of the academy, said in a statement released Tuesday night.
 "Our rules currently require theatrical exhibition, and also allow for a broad selection of films to be submitted for Oscars consideration."

-The updates that did make their way into the rule book were rather more innocuous.
+The updates that did make their way into the rulebook were rather more innocuous.

 The animated feature category was placed on surer footing.
 It used to be the case that the category's prize would only be given out if at least eight eligible films were released that year.
-Now, that caveat has been stripped from the record.
+That caveat now has been stripped from the record.

 And the foreign language film category has gotten a name change.
 Just call it the international feature film category now.

-"We have noted that the reference to 'Foreign' is outdated within the global filmmaking community," said the co-chairs of the category's committee, Larry Karaszewski and Diane Weyermann.
+"We have noted that the reference to 'Foreign' is outdated within the global filmmaking community," said Larry Karaszewski and Diane Weyermann, the co-chairs of the category's committee.
 "We believe that International Feature Film better represents this category, and promotes a positive and inclusive view of filmmaking, and the art of film as a universal experience."

-There were a few other changes too, of course, which you can check out in the full text of the rule book below.
+There were a few other changes too, of course, which you can check out in the full text of the rulebook below.
 But none made nearly the impact as the change that never was.

 Not long after the idea to restrict eligibility surfaced publicly, the objections arrived in a deluge.
-Netflix, which has leaped enthusiastically into the arena of prestige films, with efforts like its 2019 best picture nominee, Roma, pointedly subtweeted the proposal.
+Netflix, which has leaped enthusiastically into the arena of prestige films, with efforts such as its 2019 best picture nominee, Roma, pointedly subtweeted the proposal.
 The company said it supports broadening access to films and "giving filmmakers more ways to share art" — and that "these things are not mutually exclusive."

-Federal authorities got involved in the dust-up, as well.
+Federal authorities got involved in the dust-up as well.
 Justice Department official Makan Delrahim warned the academy that the proposed restrictions "may raise antitrust concerns" if they serve to eliminate competition and hurt the sales of certain movies.

-Given the notable financial boost offered by Oscars recognition — which in the case of at least one recent best picture winner, represented 10% of its total box office gross — the Justice Department may have had a reasonable argument if it decided to bring a lawsuit.
+Given the notable financial boost offered by Oscars recognition — which, in the case of at least one recent best picture winner, represented 10% of its total box office gross — the Justice Department may have had a reasonable argument if it decided to bring a lawsuit.

 Bailey suggested that the decision Tuesday doesn't exactly mean the conversation is over, however: "We plan to further study the profound changes occurring in our industry and continue discussions with our members about these issues."